 You cannot recruit a diverse workforce without having a healthy culture that attracts talent.Stuart R. Levine, Diversity Confirmed to Boost Innovation and Financial Results

-Your Individual Business Case
+Build Your Own Business Case for Diversity

 There’s one last concept that I think it’s valuable to stress in the conclusion of this post.
 Thanks to the diffusion of more awareness around this topic, it’s also essential for each individual to assess even more carefully where to “invest” your own diversity quotient and talent.
 Because also as an individual, there is a robust Business Case in contributing to your individuality for a company that can generate better results.